 - Notice of intent to apply for retail fireworks permit

-The sale and use of fireworks are banned within the Vancouver city limits.
+The sale and use of fireworks is illegal within the Vancouver city limits.
 Violators can be fined $500 or more.
-More information can be found at http://bit.ly/2stuFbG.
+Additional information can be found on Vancouver's website.

 Determining which fireworks are legal and which ones are not can be difficult.
-If you are going to purchase fireworks, your best bet is to buy them from a local dealer whose stand has been inspected and approved by the Clark County Fire Marshal.
+If you are going to purchase fireworks, it is best to buy them from a local fireworks retailer whose sales location has been inspected, approved, and licensed by the Clark County Fire Marshal.
 It is illegal to obtain fireworks by mail order or public transporter.

 Possessing or discharging the following fireworks is illegal:

 - Bottle rockets

 - Homemade devices

 Many fireworks prohibited in Washington and Clark County - some of them extremely dangerous - are available in other jurisdictions.
 While there may be fireworks that are legal in Clark County being sold at these locations, there are also devices that are illegal to possess or use in Clark County.
 View examples of illegal fireworks.